PrestaShop/docs/src/content/1.7/basics/installation/configuration.md

 When your development has an impact on the front office, whether you are building a theme or simply a module which displays information to the customer, you should force the template file compilation and disable the cache, so as to always see the result of your changes directly.

-Go to the “Performances” page under the “Advanced parameters” menu to change the following Smarty settings:
+Go to the “Performance” page under the “Advanced parameters” menu to change the following Smarty settings:

 * Template cache: switch it to “Force compilation”.
 * Cache: disable it.